ovh/docs/pages/web/emails/how_to_configure_outlook_2016_mac/guide.en-ca.md

 ---
 title: 'Configuring your email address in Outlook 2016 for Mac'
 slug: configuration-outlook-2016-mac
-excerpt: 'Find out how to configure your MX Plan email address in Outlook 2016 for Mac'
+excerpt: 'Find out how to configure your email address in Outlook 2016 for Mac'
 section: 'Configure on computer'
 order: 2
 ---

-**Last updated 31st May 2018**
+**Last updated 5th May 2020**

 ## Objective

-You can configure MX Plan email addresses on email clients, if they are compatible.
+You can configure email addresses on email clients, if they are compatible.
 This means that you can send and receive messages from the application of your choice.

-**Find out how to configure your MX Plan email address in Outlook 2016 for Mac.**
+**Find out how to configure your email address in Outlook 2016 for Mac.**

 ## Requirements

-- You need to have an MX Plan email address (included in the MX Plan solution, and in [OVH Web Hosting plans](https://www.ovh.co.uk/web-hosting/){.external}).
+- You need to have an MX Plan email address, available as part of our [Web Hosting plans](https://www.ovh.com/ca/en/web-hosting/).
 - You must have Microsoft Outlook installed on your Mac.
 - You must have the login details for the email address you want to set up.

 > [!primary]
 >
 > Are you using Outlook 2016 for Windows?
-Read our guide: [Configuring your email address in Outlook 2016 for Windows](https://docs.ovh.com/gb/en/emails/configuration-outlook-2016/){.external}.
+Read our guide: [Configuring your email address in Outlook 2016 for Windows](../configuration-outlook-2016/).
 >

 ## Instructions